jamal2134/Customer-Relationship-Management/README.md

-Certainly!
-Based on the contents of your GitHub repository, here's a comprehensive README template tailored for your React Native Customer Relationship Management (CRM) application:

----

 # Customer Relationship Management (CRM)

 A React Native application designed to streamline customer management processes, including adding, viewing, and editing customer information.